Mystery Dungeon: Gameplay

 Most Mystery Dungeon games center around exploring a dungeon with randomly generated layouts and fights.
 These are in a turn-based manner, where the player's every action such as attacking or walking, is met by the opponents' action.
 Chunsoft described the gameplay as being like chess.
 Escape from the dungeon is usually only allowed in certain places, or through the use of certain items.
 When the player loses the game, the player loses all money and half the items in the more forgiving variants, or loses everything and has to start from scratch in others.
 An effort has also been made to expand the series' gameplay features, such as adding job systems to some games, and giving each dungeon a different feel and goal.
 Features distinct to the Shiren the Wanderer series include the "Melding Jar" which allows players to synthesize items and weapons into more powerful ones.
 The Chocobo games further simplify the genre's difficulty to appeal to a wider and younger audience.

-Nakamura explained that the appeal of the Mystery Dungeon series is that every game is different and that players skills are constantly being challenged, which helps the player feel deeply involved.
+Nakamura explained that the appeal of the Mystery Dungeon series is that every game is different and that players' skills are constantly being challenged, which helps the player feel deeply involved.
 Seiichiro Nagahata, who supervised and planned the development of Shiren the Wanderer DS, explained that the Mystery Dungeon series is all about "tension" and "reasoning".

 Development

-During the 1990's, the computer role-playing game genre became famous in Japan due to the successful hit of the Dragon Quest series.
+During the 1990s, the computer role-playing game genre became famous in Japan due to the success of the Dragon Quest series.
 However, most of the roguelike games that were published for PC used to not have a Japanese translation; the genre's recognition remained low in result.
 While following the basic game system of roguelike games, other companies tried to bring the genre into a home console.
 Two of the earliest-known attempts were Sega's Fatal Labyrinth and Dragon Crystal, both games released in 1990, but which lacked the depth of a typical computer-based roguelike.
 Neither proved to be successful games.